Wallvon/mofh/docs/api.rst

 .. py:function:: mofh.Client.create(username='example', password='password', contactemail='example@example.com', domain='subdomain.example.com', plan='MyAwesomePlan')

-    Create a user account with the specified credentials on the vPanel.
+    Creates a new vPanel account with the specified credentials.

 |

 .. py:function:: mofh.Client.suspend(username='example', reason='reason')

-    Suspends the user account with the specified credentials.
+    Suspends a user's vPanel account.
 The username is the same username you set when you created the account.

 |

 .. py:function:: mofh.Client.unsuspend(username='example')

-    Unsuspends the user account with the specified credentials.
+    Unsuspends a user's vPanel account.
 The username is the same username you set when you created the account.

 |

 .. py:function:: mofh.Client.chpassword(username='example', password='password')

-    Changes the password of the user account with the specified credentials.
+    Changes a user's vPanel account password.
 The username is the same username you set when you created the account.

 |

 .. py:function:: mofh.Client.availability(domain='example.com')

-    Checks if the specified domain is still available.
+    Checks if a domain is available for registration.

 |

 .. py:function:: mofh.Client.getuserdomains(username='hname_12345678')

-    Gets the connected domains of the user account with the specified credentials.
+    Gets the domains connected to a user's vPanel account.
 The username is the username the user uses to log into the vPanel.

 |

 .. py:function:: mofh.Client.getdomainuser(domain='example.com')

-    Gets the user associated with the domain entered.
+    Gets the user's vPanel account associated with the domain entered.